Life of Washington: Style and themes

 Arnautoff painted the mural directly on wet plaster in the social realist style, much akin to the frescos of his mentor, Diego Rivera.
-He was a well-known radical and communist who had been investigated by the House Un-American Activities Committee, and painted other murals containing subversive imagery.
-For instance, in the City Life mural painted in Coit Tower, Aranutoff included a self portrait next to a magazine stand filled with leftist publications.
+He was a well-known radical and communist who had been investigated by the House Un-American Activities Committee, and painted other murals containing allegedly subversive imagery.
+For instance, in the City Life mural painted in Coit Tower, Arnautoff included a self portrait next to a magazine stand filled with leftist publications.
 In an interview in 1935, Arnautoff stated “The artist is a critic of society....
 I wish to deal with people, to explain to them things and ideas they may not have seen or understood.”

 In Life of Washington, Arnautoff placed slaves and working people in the center of several of the panels, rather than Washington.
 In the words of Arnautoff's biographer, "the mural makes clear that slave labor provide[d] the plantation's economic basis", at a time when high school history classes "ignored... that the nation's founders... owned other human beings as chattel".
 Similarly, Arnautoff placed the body of a dead Native American at the feet of pioneers, "challenging the prevailing narrative that westward expansion had been into largely vacant territory waiting for white pioneers to develop its full potential".

 The Native American in the "Westward Vision" panel is rendered in full color, facing away from the viewer, while the pioneers walking behind it are depicted in "ghostly hues of grey and white".
 According to Apollo art magazine, "the direct connection between the policies of the founding fathers and Indian genocide is made obvious by Arnautoff's placement of George Washington in the panel.
 His right hand points to a map and his left to the ghostly white settlers, as in the panel's background forests give way to cities".
 Inducing discomfort in the viewer "was precisely Arnautoff's point".
 Dewey Crumpler and others have suggested that the tree painted next to the Native American's head is an ironic reference to the Washington cherry tree myth that eulogized Washington as a symbol of honesty.